 automata--are useful in many different applications, and are central

 to text processing languages and tools such as

 Regular expression pattern matching has a simple and elegant implementation in SML using continuation passing.

-The second set of notes works out a correctness proof in detail, using the simpler-to-follow proof technique we just mentioned.
+The first set of notes works out a correctness proof in detail, using the simpler-to-follow proof technique we just mentioned.
 It is a long proof, but an excellent template for how to prove facts about the regular expression matcher.
 When doing a homework assignment, this set of notes is a useful reference and template.
 The second set of notes is useful in part because of its brevity.
 These notes are a good way to get a concise overall perspective on the key issues involved in regular expression matching.
 The notes only outline a proof, so do not use them as a template for doing 15-150 assignments.

 The second set of notes also discuss standardization of regular expressions.